Mullingar – County Westmeath's Vibrant Market Town

 Lakes & Water Sports

-• Lough Ennell – shallow, 6 km long; home to the historic Jonathan Swift Park at Lilliput and a launch point for kayaking and paddle‑boarding (jet‑skiing prohibited).
+• Lough Ennell – Shallow and 6 km long, it is home to the historic Jonathan Swift Park at Lilliput and serves as a launch point for kayaking and paddle-boarding.
+Jet-skiing is prohibited.

-• Lough Derravaragh – famed for the Children of Lir legend; quieter waters for trout fishing.
+• Lough Derravaragh – Famed for the Children of Lir legend, this lake offers quieter waters for trout fishing.

 Music & Nightlife

-Mullingar’s music scene is alive with venues such as The Stables (live gigs), Mullingar Arts Centre, and a host of traditional pubs – Druid’s Chair, Montgomery’s Whiskey Bar and the Ulysses Pub in the Greville Arms.
+Mullingar’s music scene is active with venues such as The Stables (live gigs), Mullingar Arts Centre, and a host of traditional pubs including Druid’s Chair, Montgomery’s Whiskey Bar and the Ulysses Pub in the Greville Arms.
 The town has produced international stars Niall Horan (One Direction) and Bressie (The Blizzards).

 Practical Information